A Guide to Measuring And Improving Email Bounce Rate

 Your ESP should help you authenticate the domain name as it signals to email clients that you are who you claim to be and are not spamming the inbox.
 Three major email authentication protocols you should look out for are:

-• SPF: Ensures that you are sending email from an authentic server
+• SPF: SPF ensures that you are sending email from an authentic server

-• DKIM: Ensures that email content is not tampered with.
+• DKIM: DKIM keys ensure that email content is not tampered with.

-• DMARC: Takes authoritative action in case SPF/DKIM fails.
+• DMARC: DMARC records take authoritative action in case SPF/DKIM fails.

 4. Use a reputable and reliable email service provider